Meet our instructors

 Andy served as a TA for five introductory biology courses at UChicago from 2022 to 2024.
 For Andy, the MCAT is a test that each person must approach slightly differently, but through hard work and lots of practice, everyone can turn it from an obstacle into an opportunity to prove to medical schools how much they know.
 As someone who achieved a perfect 132 on the Bio/Biochem, Chem/Phys, and Psych/Soc sections after studying while taking full-time classes and working a job, Andy knows achieving the perfect balance is key to both MCAT success and personal wellbeing.
 A foodie and avid board game connoisseur, Andy hopes to work with students to develop the foundational knowledge and key strategies that will allow them to hone their unique MCAT approach to be successful.

-Andy will be starting medical school in fall 2024 at the University of Chicago Pritzker School of Medicine on a full-tuition merit scholarship.
+Andy is a current second-year medical student at the University of Chicago Pritzker School of Medicine on a full-tuition merit scholarship.
 In his spare time, Andy loves to read, travel, play board games, and try new restaurants.

 -